Barski-lab/cwl-airflow/docs/readme/what_if_something_doesnt_work.md

 ## Missing DAGs in Airflow Webserver

-  If after adding a new DAG you don't see it in Airflow Webserver, first check if Airflow Scheduler is running, than make sure that **dag_dir_list_interval** parameter in **airflow.cfg** is not too high.
+  If after adding a new DAG you don't see it in Airflow Webserver, first check if Airflow Scheduler is running, then make sure that **dag_dir_list_interval** parameter in **airflow.cfg** is not too high.
 By default, Airflow Scheduler will check for new DAGs every 5 minutes.

 ## Workflow execution fails